 Coordination of Services

 It is the policy of C.A.R.E. to foster cooperation among all agencies involved with victims of crime; to seek to avoid duplication of services; to promote effective relationships with diverse agencies; and to encourage collaboration with other organizations.
+In order to ensure quality service and provide exactly what each individual client needs, we proudly ally with Gulfcoast Partnership.
+As always, client confidentiality is preserved.

 C.A.R.E.
 Is and Provides…